 - Be sure to decide on a company that will let you choose your own repair shop.
-Otherwise you might be forced to have your car fixed by the cheapest repair shop in town.
-This is not be the best choice for a classic car.
+Otherwise, you might be forced to have your car fixed by the cheapest repair shop in town.
+This is not the best choice for a classic car.

 - As always when buying any kind of insurance, be sure the company you buy from is legit and has good backing.
 If you make a claim, you want to know that someone who’s knowledgeable about modified classic cars is appraising the damage.
-Also, if you make a claim at the same time a bunch of other people do, you want to be sure the company has enough resources to pay for all the claims in a timely manner.
+Also, you want to make sure that your company is in good financial standing with a positive outlook; this will guarantee that it can handle any claims you might need to file in the future.

 The Difference Between Standard Insurers and Specialty Insurers When Buying Modified Classic Car Insurance

 When you consider purchasing a classic car, you should think of it as an investment.
 Before you buy the car, research modified classic car insurance policies.
 You can buy modified classic car insurance from general insurance companies like Geico, Progressive, or State Farm, or you can go to specialty insurers.
 While most insurance companies offer policies to insure classic cars, it is often better to use an insurer that specializes in modified classic car insurance.